Public Sector Experience

 - He rejected opportunities to give prepared speeches or to limit the subject matter that was to be covered in any of his appearances and, instead, insisted upon open Q&A discussions that could cover any topic the host or audience chose to pursue because he strongly believed that the People should have the right to fully vet the breadth and depth of a Presidential candidate … at least once in their lives.

-The goal of Mr. O’Hara’s candidacy was to create a more informed electorate and to draw attention to the failings of our Nation’s current two-party environment.
-In that regard, he clearly “won” his campaign, and he continues to work with political organizations (such as IVN) that are focused on removing the barriers to political choice that exist and to encouraging citizens to respect the responsibility to become informed that is inherent in their privilege to vote.
-It is easy to see why so many people and organizations continue to ask, “What about 2020?”
+The goal of Mr. O’Hara’s candidacy was to create a more informed electorate and draw attention to the failings of our Nation’s current two-party environment.
+In that regard, he clearly “won” his campaign, and he continues to work with political organizations (such as IVN) that are focused on removing the barriers to political choice that exist and to encourage citizens to respect the responsibility that is inherent in their privilege to vote.
+It is easy to see why so many people and organizations continue to ask, “Will you please run again?”

 In 2016, Mr. O’Hara provided policy and strategic counsel to presidential and senatorial candidates in both the primary and general elections.
 He is currently available for public sector consulting, mentoring, speaking engagements and media appearances.
 To explore such engagements with Mr. O’Hara, please contact us.